DaicongDA/personal-website/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: University of Wisconsin-Madison
+- name: Northwestern University
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include structural optimization, material design, multiscale modeling and fracture modeling.
+bio: My main research interests deal with material and structural design and optimization, multiscale methods and fracture modeling in heterogeneous materials, as well as bio-inspired materials and data-driven science.

 interests:
 - Structural Optimization